DeviprasadShetty9833/DSA_in_C_Tutorial/Quick Sort/README.md

 *Steps:*

-- Choose Pivot as First / Last element
+- Choose Pivot P as First element
+- Simalrly Q (opp to P end) as last element
+- Start checking elements from left - if elemnt < P stop
 -